 How much a pianist costs for a wedding will usually depend on if the wedding pianist costs are a set fee ‘per event’ or if they charge hourly.

 You may have to factor in travel costs if the pianist is not local.
 Most musicians have a set radius from their home (generally 15-20 miles) and charge extra for any travel outside that area.
 We have pianists all over the country, so we can usually find someone close to your location.

 The standard rate is 47p/mile so if the pianist needs to travel 50 miles each way, that’s an additional £47 for 100 miles of travel.
 This amount is included as a rough guide – each musician will set their own fees.

 If the pianist is bringing an instrument, there will usually be an extra cost, known as porterage, to cover the delivery and setup.

 The easiest way to handle contracts and payment is to book through Encore.
 Our bookings process is extremely straightforward, and once you have confirmed a booking with your chosen pianist, contracts and payments will be handled painlessly and effortlessly by our secure payments system.
-To discuss booking a pianist, please email [email protected].

-Hopefully this guide answers all of your questions!
+Hopefully, this guide answers all of your questions!
 If you have more questions about pianists, email us at [email protected] and we’d be more than happy to help.